-As shown in the last panel of Table 4, the Wald test of equal coefficients between the regressions in Columns 2 and 3 rejects the null, indicating that the persistently poor and nonpoor counties have different production technologies.
-We find that the persistently poor counties have a qualitatively higher return on current human capital (1.16 vs. 0.81, and both are highly statistically significant) than the nonpoor counties, which is expected given the lower levels of human capital, although the t-test of equal returns does not reject the null that they are the same (t-statistic = 1.34).
-However, the marginal effect on growth of the 1890 urbanization rate is much higher in absolute value, and the marginal effect of illiteracy is lower, for the nonpoor counties than for the poor counties (recall that the persistently poor counties had much higher illiteracy rates in 1900, and were much less urbanized in 1890, than the nonpoor counties).
-The marginal effects of the SD of elevation and average temperature are also large in absolute value and statistically significant for the nonpoor sample, but only precipitation is statistically significant in the persistently poor sample.
+The results of Column 3 generally follow those of the pooled model in Column 1 (which is not surprising, since nearly 90 percent of the counties in the pooled sample are non-poor).
+Current and past measures of human capital, along with current capital, urbanicity, and culture (fraction churched and voters) all lead to higher income levels and growth.
+In addition, the geography variables are all correlated strongly with growth rates (negatively in the case of temperature), while indicators of historical capital, culture, and institutions are generally not.
+As shown in the last panel of Table 4, the Wald test of equal coefficients between the regressions in Columns 2 and 3 rejects the null, indicating that the persistently poor and non-poor counties have different production technologies.
+We find that the persistently poor counties have a qualitatively higher return on current human capital (1.16 vs. 0.81, and both are highly statistically significant) than the non-poor counties, which is expected given the lower levels of human capital, although the t-test of equal returns does not reject the null that they are the same (t-statistic=1.34).
+However, the marginal effect on growth of the 1890 urbanization rate is much higher in absolute value, and the marginal effect of illiteracy is lower, for the non-poor counties than for the poor counties (recall that the persistently poor counties had much higher illiteracy rates in 1900, and were much less urbanized in 1890, than the non-poor counties).
+The marginal effects of the standard deviation of elevation and average temperature are also large in absolute value and statistically significant for the non-poor sample, but only precipitation is statistically significant in the persistently poor sample.

-Persistently Poor/Nonpoor Decomposition
+C. Persistently Poor/Non-Poor Decomposition

-In Table 5, we more formally quantify the underlying sources of the income gap between poor and nonpoor counties into differences in factor levels and productivity (current and historical economic and demographic endowments) and differences in production functions (coefficients) via the Oaxaca decomposition of Equation 5.
+In Table 5 we more formally quantify the underlying sources of the income gap between poor and non-poor counties into differences in factor levels and productivity (current and historical economic and demographic endowments) and differences in production functions (coefficients) via the Oaxaca decomposition of equation (5).

-As seen in Table 5, the mean predicted per capita income difference between the persistently poor and nonpoor counties is 39.7% (\$3938 in per capita income levels in Table 1).
-Of this, roughly 21% can be attributed to differences in the coefficients, while 79% is due to differences in factor endowments.
-Of that 79%, three quarters is due to differences in the levels of the current factors, while one quarter is due to differences in the historical factors.
-Of the historical factors, differences
+As seen in Table 5, the mean predicted per capita income difference between the persistently poor and non-poor counties is 39.7 percent (\$3,938 in per capita income levels in Table 1).
+Of this, roughly 21 percent can be attributed to differences in the coefficients, while 79 percent is due to differences in factor endowments.
+Of that 79 percent, three quarters is due to differences in the levels of the current factors, while one quarter is due to differences in the historical factors.
+Of the historical factors, differences in human capital remain extremely important, explaining 35 percent of the variation in current income, or approximately 27 percent of the total income gap between the persistently poor and non-poor samples.13 Given that the initial human capital variables (illiteracy and the percentage foreign-born) were measured 60 years before the sample starts, and that we traditionally think of human capital as capital embodied in people, it is remarkable that the level of human capital in a geographic area could have such a strong effect decades later.